django-daiquiri/daiquiri/README.rst

 Navigate to http://localhost:8000 in your browser.

-More detailed installation instructions can be found `here <https://github.com/aipescience/django-daiquiri/docs/installation.md>`_.
+More detailed installation instructions can be found `here <https://github.com/aipescience/django-daiquiri/tree/master/docs/installation.md>`_.

-Our development setup is documented `here <https://github.com/aipescience/django-daiquiri/docs/development.md>`_.
+Our development setup is documented `here <https://github.com/aipescience/django-daiquiri/tree/master/docs/development.md>`_.

+More documentation will be added soon.